jasonleinart/blog-site/now.md

 - **Agentic AI** - How AI systems make decisions and take actions autonomously
 - **Cognitive Architectures** - Understanding how AI can augment human reasoning
 - **Systems Design** - Patterns for building reliable, scalable AI-powered systems

 ---

-## 🤔 Open Questions I'm Exploring

-1. **Agent vs. Automation:** What's the real difference, and when do you need each?
-2. **Cognitive Amplification:** How can AI tools enhance rather than replace human thinking?
-3. **System Reliability:** How do you build dependable systems when AI components are probabilistic?
-4. **Career Evolution:** What skills matter most in an AI-augmented future of work?

----